danieldsj/push-to-gcp/README.md

 * Adds necessary role bindings to project's Google Build service account.
 * Creates a Google Cloud Source Repository.
 * Adds the Google Cloud Source Repository as a remote on the local Git repository.
 * Creates a Google Cloud Build trigger.
+Deploy commands generally use the default App Engine service acccount.
 * Generates some sample files:
   * An appropriate cloudbuild.yaml file.
   * For `cloudfunctions-python37.sh` - Several files to support a simple python function that responds with `hello world`.